 By Barry R. Napp (U.S. Army Environmental Command)April 18, 2013

-As the winner of this Secretary of the Army environmental award category, Fort Stewart/Hunter Army Airfield will go on this spring to represent the Army and compete at the Secretary of Defense Cultural Resource Management Environmental Awards Program.
-The competition recognizes individuals, teams and installations for their outstanding achievements to conserve and sustain the natural and cultural resources entrusted to the Department of Defense.
+As the winner of this Secretary of the Army environmental award category, the Fort Bragg Cultural Management Team will go on to represent the Army and compete at the next level at the Secretary of Defense Environmental Awards this spring.
+The competition recognizes individuals, teams and installations for their outstanding achievements to conserve and sustain the natural and cultural resources entrusted to the entire Department of Defense.